cswartzvi/hamilton/docs/reference/graph-adapters/RayGraphAdapter.rst

 h_ray.RayGraphAdapter
 =======================

-The graph adapter to delegate execution of the individual nodes in a Hamilton graph to Ray.
+The graph adapter to delegate execution of the individual nodes in a Apache Hamilton graph to Ray.

 .. autoclass:: hamilton.plugins.h_ray.RayGraphAdapter
    :special-members: __init__